 Wildfire is a natural occurrence, but it is also the single largest threat to the forest condition and long-term functionality of our watersheds.
 Forest management projects are essential for protecting the watersheds in our care.
 Projects include fire hazard mitigation and hazard tree removal, forest community improvement, and habitat restoration.

-You might see us at work around Scotts Flat and Rollins Reservoirs thinning forests and removing the underbrush.
-A collaborative effort with CalFire, US Forest Service, and Sierra Conservancy we reduce the density of the forested area on and around NID land.
+You might see us at work around Scotts Flat and Rollins reservoirs thinning forests and removing the underbrush.
+A collaborative effort with CalFire, US Forest Service, and Sierra Nevada Conservancy, we are able to reduce the density of the forested area on and around NID land.

 Scotts Flat Fire Fuels Removal Partnership

 NID and the Sierra Nevada Conservancy working together created a “shaded fuel break” by thinning excess trees and reducing ground fuels.
 Shaded fuel breaks allow fires to burn cooler, reduce the probability of an upper canopy “crown fire,” and create zones where fires can be more easily contained before reaching nearby communities.